bcgov/bcgovr/README.md

 ### Features

-Currently there are four main functions:
+Currently there are five main functions:

 #### Plotting